Practice-Changing Research Webinar

 Learning Objectives

-- Evaluate the relevance and implications for diabetes management within a Canadian context.
+• Evaluate the relevance and implications of recent scientific developments for diabetes and endocrine management in the Canadian healthcare context.
+(CanMEDS: scholar, medical expert, health advocate)

 Faculty